AKA: Mary to Majo no Hana, The Little Broomstick

 Mary and the Witch’s Flower takes place in the British countryside and the main character in question is Mary Smith.
 She recently stays in her Great Aunt Charlotte’s house, but she has trouble adjusting to this area.
 Mary has no friends, is too clumsy for her own good, and feels that she’s useless despite wanting to show that she’s adept.
-On one day, she discovers a mysterious flower called the fly-by-night from a local gardener and eventually finds a broomstick that can actually fly as she follows the cats of Peter (one of the boys who teases her).
+One day, she discovers a mysterious flower called the fly-by-night from a local gardener and eventually finds a broomstick that can actually fly as she follows Peter’s cat (one of the boys who teases her).
 Mary finds herself far away to a place called Endor College which is an elite school for magicians.
 She meets the headmistress Madame Mumblechook who gives her a campus tour where she’s exposed to magic-infused technology rivaling that of sci-fi movies.
-Mary tries out some spells which causes Mumblechook and her associate Dr. Dee to believe she’s the ultimate magical prodigy.
+Mary tries out some spells which cause Mumblechook and her associate Dr. Dee to believe she’s the ultimate magical prodigy.
 Things start out interesting until Mary discovers a hidden magic book that belongs to the headmistress.
-Mumblechook finds out about Mary knowing about this book and her feelings towards the girl change.
+Mumblechook finds out about Mary knowing about this book and her feelings toward the girl change.
 Back home, Peter is kidnapped and the only way to get him back is to go back to Endor.

 I just found Mary and the Witch’s Flower to be an average debut for a new studio.
 There are things to like such as the animation quality, music, and Mary as a character.
 I’ve certainly seen much worse in terms of fantasy, but I didn’t see this movie moving the needle in that genre.
 I felt that the film was hindered by unoriginality and by playing it safe by mimicking Ghibli more than trying to be more unique.
 Ponoc is still new and I want them to do good things, but Mary and the Witch’s Flower didn’t feel so magical to me when I watched it.